Current Schedule of Meditation Classes

 Join us for a free meditation and planning session.
 We need lots of volunteers for jobs large and small, one-time and on-going, both in person and via the internet.
 Join us to see how YOU can help share the Dharma and make this world a brighter, happier place!

-If you cannot make it in person, you can join us for the meeting via Skype!
+If you cannot make it in person, you can join us for the next meeting via Skype!
 Sign up for the Volunteer email list to get details, or visit our Volunteer Page for the Zoom link to attend online or on the phone.

 Can’t make the meeting?
 Contact Hathor at Volunteer@DharmaCenter.com